BIGJRA/BIGJRA.github.io/reborn.md

 Enter the building that Simon is in and show him the ID Tag we found inside of Whiscash.
 You'll be rewarded with *TM06 Toxic* to finish the Simon quest.

 Enter the former Blacksteam Factory.
 Inside, you'll find an NPC who'll give you the password *penniless*.
-In the room that once contained a PULSE, you can talk to a guy who will bet you $1000 increments for coin flips.
+In the room that once contained Muk, you can talk to a guy who will bet you $1000 increments for coin flips.
 If you beat him a few times, he'll run out of money but trade you *TM27 Return* for all the money you collected so far.
 You can put a Pokemon with Super Luck at the front of your party to always win, or simply save in front of him before you bet.

 Enter the North Peridot Alleyway outside.